BioinformaticsLabAtMUN/BacTermFinder/README.md

 2_CP054306.1_3_104_+,0.15433508,0.07148871,0.29429638,0.07657251,0.14917317
 ```

-BacTermfinder will encode each sequence to four different encodings (binary, ENAC, NCP, PS2) and run a CNN for each of them.
+BacTermFinder will encode each sequence to four different encodings (binary, ENAC, NCP, PS2) and run a CNN for each of them.
 After that, the mean of the predictions will be stored in the output file  `outsequence.fasta_mean.csv`.

 The log of the execution will be in log.out text file.

 The sliding windows would be in the `out_sequence.fasta_sliding_windows.csv`

+BacTermFinder outputs all sliding windows predicted to contain a terminator-like sequence with a probability above the specified  threshold.
+Some of these predictions overlap.
+One can find the union between overlapping sequences.
+To do so, we recommend using [BedTools' merge command](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html) with the -s parameter.
+TO DO

 ## Threshold for different bacteria
 We recommend to use  these thresholds to classify terminators.
 High GC content bacteria genomes tend to have more factor-dependent terminators - which usually don't have strong motifs - and it's better to use less strict thresholds to find factor-dependent terminators.
 One issue with less strict thresholds is that there will be more false positive terminators predicted.
 We got these recommended thresholds by maximizing the F-scores during cross-validation.